RossMarlow/OpenVPN-Tools/To Do.md

 New features and changes to be made to OpenVPN Tools.

-- Implement Log Retention
+- Implement log retention
-- Dark Mode
+- Dark mode
+- Store SSH port with log file for autofill